Author: Various authors

 Anthony is a newcomer to the stable of Forgotten Realms authors, though he’d co-written one Dragonlance novel before.
 His first full-length Forgotten Realms novel is coming up soon in the queue, and this story gives me some apprehension about reading it.
 I quite liked the protagonist, Tyveris, a retired warrior who’s trying to atone for his bloody past.
 He’s also the first black protagonist we’ve had in any Realms novel thus far, too, which is well worth celebrating.
 The slavery angle is weird, though.
 Apparently he was taken from Chult and made a slave — a painfully on-the-nose approximation of the real-world slave trade — and pressed into service as a warrior.
 How do you even have war slaves, anyhow?
 Is that a thing?
 If you give a pissed-off slave a sword, why will he not kill you with it?
 Doesn’t make a lot of sense.

 The villains are thoroughly unconvincing.
 The necromancer lady is just your usual boring Evil Overlord stereotype, and the crazy priest doesn’t have the subtlety he needs to make his brand of fascism scary enough, so he just comes off like a raving wingnut.
 There’s no subtlety in the story at all, actually — the good people and bad people are obvious from the get-go, and the good people instinctively know when someone is bad, so nobody can be deceived or misled.
-Everyone interprets events correctly, and are never confused or at a loss.
+Everyone interprets events correctly, and they’re never confused or at a loss.
 Divine intervention saves the day at the end in a random fashion.
 I didn’t love this one; the many flaws outweighed the good bits.

 James Lowder, “The Family Business”

 A prequel story to The Ring of Winter, where a seven-year-old Artus Cimber is being taught the fine arts of highway banditry by his father.
-They end up saving a younger Prince Azoun, not yet king, from some very odd Zhentarim assassins.
+They end up saving a young Prince Azoun, not yet king, from some very odd Zhentarim assassins.
 The characters are well-done, the dialogue feels natural, and Artus’ victory is entirely a matter of cleverness and quick thinking.
-It’s very action-heavy, but no part of it seems irrelevant — they have a clear goal, and do smart things to further it.
+It’s very action-heavy, but no part of it seems irrelevant — they have a clear goal and do smart things to further it.
 I appreciate how Lowder is always willing to let his characters suffer setbacks and injury, like when Azoun loses his sword or Artus gets choked and bashed while falling out of the tree.
 Too many authors are afraid of inconveniencing their darlings, but danger feels unreal if everything always works out well for the characters.
 All things considered, one of the better stories here.

 Jean Rabe, “Grandfather’s Toys”